wellbyt3/bugalytics-leaderboard/README.md

-# A Possible Solution For Broken Incentives in Audit Contest
+# Quantifying Security Researcher Skill Using TrueSkill and Contest Performance

 **TLDR**
-- Audit contests have contributed immensely to blockchain security, but a recent misalignment of incentives threaten their effectiveness and ultimately weakens security for protocols.
-- One potential solution for realigning incentives is to better educate protocols, security researchers, and contest platforms utilizing real contest data.
-- The critical missing data point is a reliable method for quantifying the skill level of security researchers, which would reveal the talent each contest attracts.
-Comparing the talent attracted by different contests can help us better understand how to structure contests effectively.
-- I propose using **TrueSkill**, a Microsoft algorithm originally created for ranking gamers (e.g., Call of Duty), adapted specifically for security contests.
-This repo contains a beta implementation of TrueSkill tuned for this purpose.
-- If you’d rather skip the Python and just view the rankings and scores directly, visit the leaderboard at [bugalytics.xyz/leaderboard](https://bugalytics.xyz/leaderboard).
-- For a lot more context, keep reading...
+I used the TrueSkill algorithm to rank security researchers based on their historical contest performance.
+See the results at [bugalytics.xyz/leaderboard](https://bugalytics.xyz/leaderboard).

 ## Background
-Code4rena’s popularization of security contests marked a pivotal moment in blockchain security.
+Code4rena’s popularization of security contests marked a turning point in blockchain security.
 It’s not machines keeping the ecosystem safe (yet), it’s people.
-Individual security researchers.
-And audit contests have played a critical role in attracting and onboarding this talent into the space.
+And audit contests have played a crucial role in attracting and onboarding this talent into the space.
 Many of today's top security researchers got their start on Code4rena or Sherlock.

-When incentives align properly, audit contests consistently deliver the highest quality security due to the sheer number of sharp minds reviewing the code.
+When incentives align properly, audit contests deliver superior security because there are more eyes on the code.
 [One analysis](https://diligence.consensys.io/blog/2024/04/diving-deep-into-audit-contests-analytics-and-economics/) demonstrated it takes an average of 13 people to find all bugs in a codebase — far more than the typical audit firm team of ~4.
 But today, security contests are struggling to get these incentives right.
 Conditional pots that guarantee only a fraction of the advertised prize, shrinking rewards relative to the amount of code reviewed, ever-growing and more complex codebases, and "time-boxed bug bounties" disguised as contests have become commonplace.

-Anyone working in security can see the problem — **when contests fail to attract top talent, protocols get weaker security — and that hurts everyone.**
+The issue is clear — **when contests fail to incentivize top talent, protocols receive weaker security.**

-Yet most protocols can't see this clearly.
-They’re focused on building their product and rely on security providers for guidance on how to approach security.
-While many firms and platforms operate with high integrity, others do not.
-Regardless, all are influenced by incentives, which can be at odds with protocols receiving the highest quality and most efficient security outcomes.

-One potential solution is to better educate the customer (i.e. protocol) so they understand what they're buying and why.
-Currently, most of the information protocols receive comes in the form of opinions from security providers.
-Sometimes these opinions are credible and accurate, others are not.
-But we need more than just opinions.
-We need data.

-Fortunately, this data already exists.
-It just hasn't yet been presented in a clear, actionable format that provides meaningful insights we as an industry can use.
-Over the last few weeks, I've been setting up data pipelines, cleaning contest data, and have begun publishing analyses using this data on my Twitter and now bugalytics(dot)xyz.

-While analyzing this data, I realized something crucial is missing:
+One solution is leveraging historical contest data to measure contest effectiveness.
+Protocols and contest platforms can use this data to optimize rules, prize amounts, and structures for future contests.

+I'm currently working on this solution at [bugalytics.xyz](bugalytics.xyz).

+## Quantifying Skill

+Skill is an interesting dimension to look at contest effectiveness through.

-**A reliable way to quantify the skill of a security researcher.**
+By measuring the skill level of participants, we can better evaluate a contest's overall efficacy.

-Having this data point unlocks answers to some of our most pressing questions about audit contests:
-- What is the optimal $ per nSLOC to attract a certain skill level of competitor?
-- Which contests attract the highest skilled security researchers?
-- Do conditional pots attract a lower total skill?
-- Does the model of the platforms impact skill attracted?
-- And much, much more.

-To fill this gap, I've developed an approach to quantitfying the skill of a security researcher — and the beta version is ready.

 Enter TrueSkill.